 If your answer to any of these is yes, particularly to the first two questions, then it should ring alarm bells.

 The more yes answers you have, the more likely it is that the information is inaccurate, and that there is no scientific evidence to support the use of the therapy.

-The research found that if you answer no to all of these questions then the website information was probably reliable and based on scientific proof.
+Answering no to all of these questions is more likely to mean that the website information is reliable and based on scientific proof.

 Who wrote and reviewed the information?